andimon/andimon/src/homepage.md

     <img src="./images/me.png" alt="me" width="300" />
   </div>
     <div style="margin-right: 20px;">
-    <p>Welcome to my blog, where we showcase my experiments with different technologies.
+    <p>Welcome to my blog, where I showcase my experiments with different technologies.
 The main programming language of discourse is Elixir.
 The blog is organised using the <a href="https://fortelabs.com/blog/para/" target="_blank" rel="noopener noreferrer">PARA</a> method developed by <a href="https://medium.com/@fortelabs" target="_blank" rel="noopener noreferrer">Tiago Forte</a>.</p>
   </div>
 </div>